 The Company permits more substantial or unusual gifts or entertainment when approved by the Chief Executive Officer and Chief Financial Officer of SWBI and reported to the Board of Directors of SWBI.

 The U.S. Foreign Corrupt Practices Act prohibits giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to obtain or retain business.
 It is strictly prohibited to make illegal payments to government officials of any country.

-In addition, the U.S. government has a number of laws and regulations regarding business gratuities that may be accepted by U.S. government personnel.
+In addition, the U.S. has several laws and regulations regarding business gratuities that may be accepted by U.S. government personnel.
 The promise, offer, or delivery to an official or employee of the U.S. government of a gift, favor, or other gratuity in violation of these rules would not only violate Company policy but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.

 Political contributions and activities by employees must be kept separate from the Company.
 An employee making political contributions should not refer in any way to Company employment or use the Company’s assets, including its name, in connection with such employee’s contributions, unless required to do so by law or authorized by the Chief Executive Officer, the Chief Financial Officer, or the General Counsel.

 The Company encourages its employees to participate in the political process.
 It is the responsibility of every employee, however, to comply fully with all laws and regulations relating to interactions with government officials, including laws governing campaign finance, governmental ethics, and lobbying.
 In addition, all lobbying activities on behalf of the company must be authorized by the Chief Executive Officer or the Chief Financial Officer of SWBI.